Skip to content

 private transient String createTime;

-This exception typically occurs due to incorrect configuration or the Mapper not being properly scanned.
-Solutions are as follows:
+This exception typically occurs due to incorrect configuration or Mapper classes not being properly scanned.
+Use the following solutions:

-• Method 1: Use the @MapperScan annotation on the Configuration class
+• Method 1: Use the @MapperScan annotation on your Configuration class

 @Configuration